dshanske/syndication-links/readme.txt

 9. [Travis-CI](https://travis-ci.org) is used to actively test against various PHP versions

 == Changelog ==

+= Version 4.2.5 ( 2020-08-03 ) =
+* Change time delay syndication code to behave more like the ping/webmention code

 = Version 4.2.4 ( 2020-08-01 ) =
 * Change how to decide to postpone syndication if post is scheduled as publish status can be in the future